2027 Clear Lake Splash In

 A Program That Goes Far Beyond the Ramp

-The 2026 Clear Lake Splash In features one of the richest educational programs in the event's history.
+The 2026 Clear Lake Splash In featured one of the richest educational programs in the event’s history.

 Featured Presentations

-Ray Hawkins, Director of the Colorado Seaplane Initiative, will present on his organization's pioneering work to expand seaplane operations in Colorado.
+Ray Hawkins, Director of the Colorado Seaplane Initiative, presented his work to expand seaplane operations in Colorado and lessons that apply around the country.

-Frankie Ridolfi, President of EAA Chapter 1686 (Oakland, CA) and owner and pilot of a Super Petrel will present an inspiring keynote speach on his seaplane aviation journey.
+Frankie Ridolfi, President of EAA Chapter 1686 (Oakland, CA) and owner and pilot of a Super Petrel shared how his love of flying seaplanes helped him rise again after near-fatal burn injuries.

-Oregon Seaplane Panel — A panel discussion exploring the best places to fly seaplanes in Oregon, featuring confirmed panelists Dave Wellman and Steve Bateman.
+Flying Seaplanes in Oregon — A panel discussion exploring the best places to fly seaplanes in Oregon, featuring Steve Bateman, Steve McCaughey, and additional panelists.

-Flying Seaplanes In Alaska — Chris Brown shares his experiences working as a floatplane pilot in Alaska.
+Flying Seaplanes in Alaska — Chris Brown shared his experiences working as a floatplane pilot in Alaska.

 Aircraft Electrification and Aerial Firefighting — Presentations on the leading edge of seaplane innovation, including the expanding role of water-based aircraft in aerial firefighting as wildfires reshape the American West.